css-for-js/unsprinkle/README.md

 Using the tricks we learned about typography and images in this module, we'll improve the performance, accessibility, and user experience for Unsprinkle, a photo-sharing application.

+## Troubleshooting

+If you run into problems running a local development server, check out our [Troubleshooting Guide](https://courses.joshwcomeau.com/troubleshooting) on the course platform.

+This guide addresses the common `Digital Envelope Routine` error you may have seen.

 ---

 ## Exercise 1: Optimize fonts